geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-15/meeting-transcript.md

 Yeah.

 ##### **Geohot** [[00:18:05](https://www.youtube.com/watch?v=_mJIF112c5k&t=1085)]
 Yeah, I tested it, it worked.
 I think the warm reset thing obviously has to be fixed.
-We can't have to reset it between every boot of tiny grad.
+We can't have to reset it between every boot of tinygrad.
 And then MI-300 and MI-350 are almost the same.

 ##### **Nimlgen** [[00:18:26](https://www.youtube.com/watch?v=_mJIF112c5k&t=1106)]
 Yeah, it should be pretty easy to port these.
 I mean, GFX, all major models are the same.